feiss/zero/readme.md

 ### Drawing
-This is a basic example of a whole functional drawing program in a 500x500 window/canvas for drawing with mouse, and quits with any key.
+This is a basic pseudocode example of a whole functional drawing program in a 500x500 window/canvas for drawing with mouse, and quits with any key:

 ```pascal
 run = true